Take the plunge – try Rovers!

 Click here to see what we do.

-A Crew’s activities are planned and run by the Rovers themselves, and there is plently of opportunity to develop personal abilities and learn new skills.
+A Unit’s activities are planned and run by the Rovers themselves, and there is plently of opportunity to develop personal abilities and learn new skills.
 A Rover may become involved in organising a simple weekend away for just a few people, a major event involving thousands of participants, or anything in between!

 Anyone can become a Rover – there’s no need to have any previous involvement with Scouting, or any outdoor activities experience.